LabO8/nestjs-s3/site/docs/objects.md

     ExpectedBucketOwner?: string;
 ```

-### Puting objects in s3
+### Putting objects in s3

-There are two ways to put objects in s3, from a Buffer or from a local path.
+There are two ways to put objects in s3, from a Buffer or a local path.

-**Keep in mind that all remotes are prefixed if you specified a prefix, when the module was initialized**
+**Keep in mind that all remotes are prefixed if you specified a prefix when the module was initialized**

 If you want to use a buffer you can use